 Whether members volunteer without pay or with some form of acknowledgement or even modest remuneration, it is not inspired by desire for financial gain but by individual commitment and devotion to the humanitarian purpose.
 This is freely chosen and accepted as part of the service the Movement provides to the community.

 There can be only one Red Cross or Red Crescent Society in any one country.
 It must be open to all.
 It must carry on its humanitarian work throughout its territory.

 Having only one Red Cross or Red Crescent Society in any given country ensures it can work efficiently.
-It avoids any risk of confusion in the public mind and means all people and communities are represented by one organization.
+It avoids any risk of confusion in the public mind and means all people and communities are represented by one organisation.

 A National Society must be active in all parts of the country so that even the hardest-to-reach communities can benefit from support when needed.
 This doesn’t mean that the level of activities must always be the same country-wide – the principle of impartiality may justify that certain areas need more support where the needs are greater.